diskoverdata/diskover-docs/source_files/search_syntax_temp.md

 - If the file name would be **SomethingGood_20161031.mp4**, you would need to either:
 	- Type the all the numbers **20161031** to find that file with that specific date.
-	- Or typing **201610\*** would find all the files that have the year 2016 and the month of October, assuming that all those files were identified the same way with the same date format.
+	- Or typing **201610\*** would find that file and all the files that have the year 2016 and the month of October, assuming that all those files were identified the same way with the same date format.

 #### Examples with Isolated Words
 If the file name would be **for_your_eyes_only.mov** or **For Your Eyes Only.mov**: